Norwich City Women F.C.

 Norwich City Women is the women's football club affiliated to Norwich City F.C.
 Previously operated by a board of volunteers, Norwich City F.C. formally integrated the women's side into the club in February 2022.
+The club achieved promotion at the end of the 2025–26 season, and will play in the third tier in the 2026–27 season, in the FA Women's National League North.

-They compete in the FA Women's National League Division One South East, in the fourth tier of English women's football.
 Founded in 1982, the original Norwich Ladies team won the Women's FA Cup in 1986 under manager Maureen Martin before disbanding in 1987.
 The 1990s saw new team Canary Racers achieve four consecutive first place finishes in the Eastern Region Women's Football League Premier Division, before they joined the South East Combination Women's Football League in 1998.
 They started competing as Norwich City in 2001.
-The current Norwich City Women have won the Norfolk County Cup eight times and are the current holders.
+The current Norwich City Women have won the Norfolk County Cup eight times.
 They play their home games at The Nest but occasionally play home fixtures at Carrow Road.

 History 1982–87: Origins and WFA Cup Glory

 The original Norwich Women's team was founded in 1982 by Maureen Martin (nee Reynolds) who assembled a team of youth players she had been coaching whom she nicknamed 'the fledgelings'.
 She also signed England players Linda Curl, Jackie Slack and Vicky Johnson from Lowestoft Ladies who had disbanded.
 They competed in the East Anglian League for their first season before transferring to the Chiltern League.
 The club dominated both of these leagues until 1987 and also reached the WFA Cup semi-final in 1985.
 In September 1983 Norwich beat Milton Keynes Reserves 40-0 with Curl scoring 22 times in the Chiltern League Division Two fixture.
 They won the Chiltern League Division One in 1984–85, 1985–86 and 1986–87.
+In the 1985–86 season, Norwich progressed to the final of the WFA Cup after defeating Spurs 12–0 in the quarter-finals and Aylesbury 1–0 in the semi-finals.

-On 4 May 1986 they enjoyed huge success when they won the Women's FA Cup final against Doncaster Rovers Belles at Carrow Road.
+On 4 May 1986, they won the 1986 WFA Cup final against Doncaster Rovers Belles at Carrow Road.
 Norwich won the match 4–3 under manager Maureen Martin, with Curl opening the scoring.
 Miranda Colk and Sallie Jackson also scored as the lead changed hands.
-With the scores level at 3–3 Marianne Lawrence scored a late winner to secure the trophy.
-At the end of the 1986/87 season Martin stood down and as no replacement could be found the original club disbanded.
+With the scores level at 3–3, Marianne Lawrence scored a late winner to secure the trophy.
+At the end of the 1986/87 season, Martin stood down and as no replacement could be found the original club disbanded.